-Fig. 6 - Use of perforated closure on square corner trims
+Fig. 6 - Use of perforated closure on corner profiles

-Alternatively, the boards can be mitred to finish off the corner, this would also be applicable if the corner is anything other than 90 degrees.
-It is best to use the same board around the corner so that the wood grain pattern, colour tone, and profile match.
-Ensure to stagger the end joints of the boards ie, $\frac{1}{2}$ to $\frac{1}{2}$ When mitring the boards on a corner, this is done at the same time as installing the cladding boards.
-These mitred joint details can be seen in fig. $9\,\&10$
+Alternatively, the boards can be butted together on an internal corner as shown in fig. 9.
+The boards can also be mitred to create the external corner, this would also be applicable if the corner is anything other than 90 degrees.
+When using the boards horizontally it is best to use the same board around the corner so that the wood grain, colour tone, and profile match.
+Ensure to stagger the end points of the boards ie, $\frac{1}{2}$ to $\frac{1}{2}$.
+When mitring the boards on a corner, this is done at the same time as installing the cladding boards.
+The mitred joint detail can be seen in fig. 10.
+Tip for mitre joints: